lindseygreenhill/Gov1347/air_war.md

 #### Analysis
 > - The model estimates Wisconsin's win margin at just below 4.5%
-> - The model estimates Florida's win margin at just below 3%
+> - The model estimates Florida's win margin at just below 3.5%
-> - The model estimates North Carolina's win margin at just above 2%
+> - The model estimates North Carolina's win margin at just below 2.5%

 ## Shifting the Win Margin with Ad Spending